Faculty and Staff

 Dr. Like has served as Co-chair of the Society of Teachers of Family Medicine's Group on Multicultural Health Care and Education, a member of the DHHS Office of Minority Health's CLAS Standards National Project Advisory Committee, and on numerous expert panels, committees, and task forces.
-He currently represents the Medical Society of New Jersey on the AMA/NMA/NHMA Commission to End Health Care Disparities.
+He is a member of the AHA Equity of Care Committee, OMH Regional Health Equity Council for Region II, Chair of the New Jersey Statewide Network for Cultural Competence, and previously served as the Medical Society of New Jersey representative to the AMA/NMA/NHMA Commission to End Health Care Disparities.
 Dr. Like was the principal investigator on an Aetna Foundation-funded study entitled, "Assessing the Impact of Cultural Competency Training Using Participatory Quality Improvement Methods."
 He previously served as director of the HRSA-funded NRSA Primary Care/Health Services Research Postdoctoral Fellowship Program in the Department of Family Medicine at Robert Wood Johnson Medical School.
-He also consulted to the European Union's Migrant-Friendly Hospitals initiative and is a member of the WHO Health Promoting Hospital's Task Force on Migrant Friendly Culturally Competent Health Care.
+He has also consulted to the European Union's Migrant-Friendly Hospitals initiative and is a member of the WHO Health Promoting Hospital's Task Force on Migrant Friendly Culturally Competent Health Care.

 Dorothy Antonelli - Program Assistant